 In addition, Gas Safe are happy to investigate any gas safety complaints you may have about work carried out by a registered engineer, be it at your property or another address.

-Likewise, if you’re aware that someone is carrying out gas work outside of registration, you can report the matter online at Gas Safe and they will look to investigate.
+Likewise, if you’re aware that someone is carrying out gas work outside of registration, you can report the matter online on the Gas Safe website and they will look to investigate.